Team-Circuitron/Circuitron_-1642/Hardware/Hardware Overview.md

    - Used for short-range obstacle detection and alignment during parking.

 4. **VEX Limit Switches**
-   - Detect physical collisions or if robot gets stuck.
+   - Detect physical collisions or if the robot gets stuck.
    - Provides fail-safe redundancy.

 ---